ashishtele/ashishtele.github.io/_posts/2022-05-29-Github_Copilot.md

   <img src="https://raw.githubusercontent.com/ashishtele/ashishtele.github.io/master/images/copilot1.gif" width=750>
 </p>

-2. Produce a boilerplate and repetitive code by feeding a few examples.
+2. Produce a boilerplate and repetitive code by feeding a few examples e.g. list of months, SQL CTE, code indentation, etc.

 3. Getting an alternative to the written code.
+There are a couple of options to get the next suggestion.
+We can see the alternative option or multiple suggestions using 'Ctrl+Enter'.

 4. Writing unit tests using copilot suggestions is one of the most creative usages I found.
 Unit tests are time-consuming and hence mostly overlooked during MLOps.
 Copilot can be very handy in such scenarios. e.g., I have a read_params() function which takes config_path and returns a dictionary of parameters.
 Once I have the function defined, I wrote the comment for Copilot to suggest the unit test case(s) for the read_params() and the result is as below: